Yan-Oliveira/doc-fao/content/time-accounting-quota/external.rst

 External Interface
 ==================

-This package has no external interface.
+The quota of each customer is also displayed in the head of the external interface.